Erikson’s Stages of Development theory explained

 Stage 7: Generativity versus Stagnation (Virtue: Care)

-The seventh stage of Erikson’s stages of psychosocial development is about generativity versus stagnation.
+The seventh stage of Erikson’s Stages of Development is about generativity versus stagnation.
 Adults at this stage should nurture or create things that will last for a long time.
 Success in this stage leads to feelings of success and achievement, while failure leads to feelings of superficial involvement with the world.
 Generativity is the desire of adults to leave something behind that will survive them after death.
 In a general sense, this is about having children.

 This stage roughly begins when people have reached middle age.
 During adulthood, people continue to build their lives.
 The focus is mainly on career and family.
 Those who are successful in this stage have a strong sense of contributing to the world by being active in their families and communities.
 Those who do not engage in this sometimes feel unproductive and disengaged.